Why Should You Run All Your Tests in Docker?

 Running your tests (unit, integration, or E2E) in containers alleviates the pain of maintaining cumbersome test environments and helps you streamline your CI pipelines.
 Containerizing tests can save your organization hours of having to debug issues caused by mismatched software versions.
 And although CI observability and test debugging of tests can be an issue, Foresight helps you gain rapid and detailed insights into key metrics for your CI pipelines to keep them on track.

-Lastly; if you have yet to take your first step into the world of Foresight, you can begin your journey here.
+Lastly; if you have yet to take your first step into the world of Foresight, see the pricing and you can begin your journey here.